Lawrence A. “Larry” Aaronson

-Prior to becoming a lawyer, Larry gained technical experience serving as a systems engineer at General Electric Government Services, where he analyzed and drafted requirements of space-based communications systems.
-Larry wrote, tested and deployed client-server based waveform analysis software to calculate communication signal parameters for space-to-space and space-to-ground transmissions.
-The software modeled such parameters as modulation type, coding rate, interleaver type and atmospheric effects.
-His technical background includes extensive programming experience in several programming languages on platforms including Linux, UNIX-based client-server networks, and IBM PCs.
-Mr. Aaronson has extensive knowledge of most computer operating systems, computer networks and protocols, and telecommunications and broadband communication networks.
+Before becoming a lawyer, Larry was a systems engineer at General Electric Government Services, where he analyzed and drafted requirements for space-based communications systems.
+Larry wrote, tested, and deployed client-server based waveform analysis software to calculate communication signal parameters for space-to-space and space-to-ground transmissions.
+The software modeled such parameters as modulation type, coding rate, interleaver type, and atmospheric effects.
+His technical background includes extensive programming experience in several programming languages on platforms including Linux and UNIX-based client-server networks.

 Lehigh University, B.S., Electrical Engineering

 - U.S. District Court - Eastern District of Pennsylvania

 - Electrical, Computer, and Software